alexpetros/showdown-autopsy/README.md

 ## Installation
 Just download this repo and run the `parser.awk` script with any showdown battle log as the STDIN.

-To get a battle log, you can just append `.log` to the URL or any showdown replay.
+To get a battle log, you can just append `.log` to the URL of any showdown replay.
 Save the contents of that file somewhere, and substitute in the filepath anywhere you see `BATTLE_LOG_FILEPATH` below.

 ## Usage